Assistive Devices for Easier Living With RA

 - Grab bars make it easier to get in and out of the bath.

-- Long-handled sponges help you to wash your legs and feet without bending.
+- Long-handled sponges help you wash your legs and feet without bending.
 Also, large sponges are easier to grip than washcloths.

 - Easy-to-pull shower curtains are better than heavy shower doors.